freshlybakedcode/weather-es6/README.md

 * Start dev build in server and watch with `npm start` (will automatically navigate to `localhost:8080`)
 * Single dev build only with `npm run dev`
 * Production build with `npm run dist`
-* From the root folder, `npm test` will execute all the tests in the tests directory
+* From the root folder, `npm test` will execute all the tests in the tests directory and then keep watch of the relevant files

 ## Notes and stuff this does:
 * Work on product from `/src` directory